davatorium/rofi/doc/rofi-manpage.markdown

 To get a full list of keybindings, see `rofi -dump-xresources | grep kb-`.
 Keybindings can be modified using the configuration systems.

+## Available Modi

+### Window

+Show a list of all the windows and allow switching between them.

+### WindowCD

+Shows a list of the windows on the current desktop and allows switching between them.

+### Run

+Shows a list of executables in **$PATH** and can launch them (optional in a terminal).

+### DRun

+Same as the **run** launches, but the list is created from the installed desktop files.
+It automatically launches them in a terminal if specified in the Desktop File.

+### SSH

+Shows a list of SSH targets based on your ssh config file, and allows to quickly ssh into them.

+### Script

+Allows custom scripted Modi to be added.

 ## FAQ